 “You can be wrong half the time and still make a fortune.”— Morgan Housel

-The Most Valuable Resource in Your Disposal
+The Most Valuable Resource at Your Disposal

 While reading the book, I realized that time is the most significant wealth one can have.
 Your time gives you power and influence over your happiness.

-Financial freedom gives you control over time, This ultimately gives you the freedom to do things that you love- this could be your hobbies or passion or your dream project.
+Financial freedom gives you control over time.
+This ultimately gives you the freedom to do things that you love- this could be your hobbies or passion or your dream project.

 The freedom to use your time wherever and however you want to use is the incredible power money can give you.
 Then, you no longer have to work to earn money.
 You only work because you want to work, and that’s something which you enjoy doing.